Alejandro Morera: Personal life, death and legacy

 Morera Soto was a son of Juan Morera Miranda and Eufemia Soto Soto and had 4 sisters and a brother.
 He married Julia Pacheco Pérez in 1937 and they had a daughter and 5 grandchildren.

 He died March 26, 1995, at the age of 85.
-He is fondly remembered by both Manudos (fans of Alajuelense), and Ticos (Costa Ricans) alike as a man who loved his team and as one who gave many victories and much joy to fans across the country.
+He is remembered by both Manudos (fans of Alajuelense), and Ticos (Costa Ricans) alike as a man who loved his team and as one who gave many victories and much joy to fans across the country.

 Alajuelense's stadium, where his heart was emtombed in a monument below the East section seats, was named after him.
 In 1998, he was voted Costa Rica's player of the century by the IFFHS.